Top 5 Footwork Drills for Basketball

 I like to use resistance bands that you can purchase here on Hoopsking, just because they are light, they are cheap and they do wonders for our players.

-Stance wide hops are crucial footwork drill because they tend to speed up the lateral movement while being in the stance.
+Stance wide hops are crucial footwork drills because they tend to speed up the lateral movement while being in the stance.
 As this might seem to target only the defensive stance movement, as the lateral speed is increased you are going to notice that your players have a lower stance while dribbling the ball and that they gained explosiveness on their first step.

-As you can see the picture, position your player in the stance and position the band just like it is shown.
+As you can see in the picture, position your player in the stance and position the band just like it is shown.
 The drill is performed in a way that they need to hop a bit and to spread their legs to feel that the band tends to shrink their legs.
 The point of the drill is not to let the legs be gathered to a point where the band does not make any toll but to keep the tension of the band a bit.

 As you can see in the picture, you can add another resistor band around the player's waist.
 That band is not going to be pulled in different directions while your players are doing the jumping.
 You can tell them to jump in a way like they are playing defense, while you pull them in the opposite direction to make the movement even harder.